Sacraments of the Catholic Church: Conditional conferral

 Three of the sacraments may not be repeated: baptism, confirmation and holy orders: their effect is permanent.
 This teaching has been expressed by the images of, in the West, an indelible character or mark and of, in the East, a seal (CCC 698).
 However, if there is doubt about the validity of the administration of one or more of these sacraments, a conditional form of conferral may be used, such as: "If you are not already baptized, I baptize you …"

 In the recent past, it was common practice in the Catholic Church to baptize conditionally almost every convert from Protestantism because of a perceived difficulty in judging about the validity in any concrete instance.
 In the case of the major Protestant denominations, agreements involving assurances about the manner in which they administer baptism has ended this practice, which sometimes continues for other groups of Protestant tradition.
 The Catholic Church has always recognized the validity of sacraments in the Eastern Orthodox Church, but it has explicitly denied the validity of the baptism conferred in the Church of Jesus Christ of Latter-day Saints.
 It does not recognize a baptismal ceremony in which the names of the three divine persons (or hypostases) of the Trinity—Father, Son and Holy Spirit—are replaced by descriptors such as Creator, Redeemer and Sanctifier, or Creator, Liberator, and Sustainer, and requires that the conditional form should not be used when baptizing those who have received this kind of baptism.

 Seven Sacraments fonts

 Extreme Unction on the font at Great Glemham, Suffolk.

 Baptism being the first sacrament in an individual's life, the Seven Sacraments were adopted in the eastern counties of England as a decorative motif for fonts.
-An octagonal form allowed for relief sculptures of all seven, plus a crucifixion.
-Examples can be found at St Bartholomew's, Sloley, Norfolk; All Saints, Great Glemham, Suffolk (photo by courtesy of Chris Droffats); St Andrew, Westfall, Suffolk; Weston St Peter, Suffolk; St Peter and St Paul, Salle, Norfolk; St Nicholas, East Dereham, Norfolk; The Church of the Assumption of the Blessed Virgin Mary, Great Witchingham, Norfolk; and Binham Priory, Norfolk.
+An octagonal form allowed for relief sculptures of all seven.
+Examples can be found at St Bartholomew's, Sloley, Norfolk; All Saints, Great Glemham, Suffolk (photo by courtesy of Chris Droffats); St Andrew, Westhall, Suffolk; Weston St Peter, Suffolk; St Peter and St Paul, Salle, Norfolk; St Nicholas, East Dereham, Norfolk; The Church of the Assumption of the Blessed Virgin Mary, Great Witchingham, Norfolk; and Binham Priory, Norfolk.